-Use consonants and vowels to create complex consonants and complex vowels, and create the first, middle, and last sounds.
+Use consonants and vowels to create complex consonants and complex vowels, and create the first, middle, and final sounds.

-Theoretically, you can make 11,172 letters using Hangeul.
+Theoretically, 11,172 letters can be made using Hangeul.

-Hangeul consonants are basically modeled after the shape of the pronunciation organ of human.
+Hangeul consonants are modeled after the shape of the pronunciation organ of human.

 'ㄱ' and 'ㄴ' mimic the shape of the tongue when pronounced.

 'ㅁ' is modeled after the mouth, 'ㅅ' is modeled after the tooth, and 'ㅇ' is modeled after the throat.

 A new character has been added by adding a stroke to this basic shape.

 ㄴ ⇨ ㄷ ⇨ ㅌ